Harrison County, Iowa

 Harrison County is a county located in the U.S. state of Iowa.
 As of the 2020 census, the population was 14,582.
 The county seat is Logan.
 The county was formed in 1851.
-It was named for ninth US President William Henry Harrison.
+It was named for the ninth US President William Henry Harrison.
 Harrison County is included in the Omaha-Council Bluffs, NE-IA Metropolitan Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 702 sqmi, of which 697 sqmi is land and 4.8 sqmi (0.7%) is water.